deepset-ai/haystack/proposals/text/4370-documentstores-and-retrievers.md

 # How we teach this

 Documentation is going to be crucial, as much as tutorials and demos.
 We plan to start working on those as soon as basic nodes (one reader and one retriever) are added to Haystack v2 and `MemoryDocumentStore` receives its first implementation.

+# Open questions

+- We should enable validation of `DocumentStore`s for nodes that are document-store aware.
+It could be done by an additional `validation` method with relative ease, but it's currently not mentioned in the node/pipeline contract.